 Airfoil Geometry Schema

 This document defines the user-facing schema for airfoil geometry definitions.
-Field definitions and validation rules are normative.
-Examples are illustrative.

 1. Top-Level Structure